Sidon/Sidon.github.io/_posts/2016-6-29-data-visualization-week1.md

 ## Assignment 1:
 On this first assignment, the student has to choose one of five codebooks provided and two topics on it.
 This is my submission.

-## My chosen dataset and topics:
+## Step 1: Choose a data set that you would like to work with.
+After reviewing the five provided codebooks, I have chosen the "portion of' [GapMinder](https://d396qusza40orc.cloudfront.net/phoenixassets/data-management-visualization/GapMinder%20Codebook%20.pdf), The main reason for my interest in this data set was because of the global context, especially, in regarding health data.

+## Step 2: Identify a specific topic of interest
-My choose was the portion of GapMinder, and I’m particularly interested in the topic: life expectancy x alcohol consumption x Gross Domestic Product per capita.
+I’m particularly interested in the topic: alcohol consumption.

 ## My Codbook